 - Mackie 802VLZ4 ~$200 & Mackie 1202VLZ4 ~$270 The classic Mackie style, no non-sense, mixer.
-They come with their premium Onyx preamps, are “built like tanks” with a steel frame, not plastic or aluminum, plus sealed pots/knobs.
+These come with their premium Onyx preamps, are “built like tanks” with a steel frame (not plastic or aluminum) plus sealed pots/knobs.
 If you will traveling with your gear, one of these might be worth it.

 We went with the Mackie Mix12FX for the price, brand, size, and because we needed at least 4 XLR mic inputs.
 It was a close call between that and the Behringer 1202FX (since we didn’t need USB).
 In the end, I think we picked the brand reputation.
 Would be nice to have the better meter from the pricier mixers and sliders instead of knobs but we like it and the build quality appears pretty good.
 Plus, the preamps are pretty clean.

-There a few ways to go about actually recording your podcast, but we decided early on that we wanted a mixer and to record to an external recorder.
+There are few ways to go about actually recording your podcast, but we decided early on that we wanted a mixer and to record to an external recorder.
 If you are on a budget or just testing the waters, as we have mentioned before, you can go straight into a computer and record it with software.
-It does seem a good number of people eventually upgrade to the external digital recorder.
+Seems a good number of people eventually upgrade to the external digital recorder.
 There are horror stories floating around of laptops dying or crashing mid recording and losing the recording.
-It also helped that we already had experience with external digital recorders plus had one on hand.
+It also helped that we already had experience with external digital recorders because we already had one on hand.
 So, that made the choice simple.
 Here are some options:

 - Zoom H1n Digital Handy Recorder ~$120 The H1 has been a handy recorder for a while, this is the updated 2018 version, and as far as we can tell it works the the same as the older one (link below).
 This is a very compact recorder that records good sound but only has an 1/8 TRS input.
 Meaning you will need an adapter to go from the mixer to this guy.
 It does have built in stereo mics that could come in handy in a pinch but we only recommend that under dire circumstances.